Pearl Jam: Legacy

-When asked about Pearl Jam's legacy in a 2000 interview, Vedder said "I think at some point along the way we began feeling we wanted to give people something to believe in because we all had bands that gave that to us when we needed something to believe in.
+When asked about Pearl Jam's legacy in a 2000 interview, Vedder said: "I think at some point along the way we began feeling we wanted to give people something to believe in because we all had bands that gave that to us when we needed something to believe in.
 That was the big challenge for us after the first record and the response to it.
-The goal immediately became how do we continue to be musicians and grow and survive in view of all this...The answers weren't always easy, but I think we found a way."
+The goal immediately became how do we continue to be musicians and grow and survive in view of all this...
+The answers weren't always easy, but I think we found a way."
 Their 1992 MTV Unplugged performance was ranked second in Rolling Stones list of its 15 Best Episodes.

 Campaigning and activism

-Throughout its career, Pearl Jam has promoted wider social and political issues, from pro-abortion rights sentiments to opposition to George W. Bush's presidency.
+Throughout its career, Pearl Jam has promoted wider social and political issues, from abortion rights sentiments to opposition to George W. Bush's presidency.
 Vedder acts as the band's spokesman on these issues.
 The band has promoted an array of causes, including awareness of Crohn's disease, which Mike McCready suffers from, Ticketmaster venue monopolization and the environment and wildlife protection, among others.
 Guitarist Stone Gossard has been active in environmental pursuits, and has been an advocate of Pearl Jam's carbon neutral policy, offsetting the band's environmental impact.
 Vedder has advocated for the release of the West Memphis 3 for years and Damien Echols, a member of the three, shares a writing credit for the song "Army Reserve" (from Pearl Jam).

 The band, and especially frontman Eddie Vedder, have been vocal supporters of the abortion rights movement.
-In 1992, Spin printed an article by Vedder, entitled "Reclamation", which detailed his views on abortion.
+In 1992, Spin printed an article by Vedder, titled "Reclamation", which detailed his views on abortion.
 In an MTV Unplugged concert the same year, Vedder stood on a stool and wrote "PRO-CHOICE!" on his arm in protest when the band performed the song "Porch".
 The band are members of a number of abortion rights organizations, including Choice USA and Voters for Choice.

 As members of Rock the Vote and Vote for Change, the band has encouraged voter registration and participation in United States elections.
 Vedder was outspoken in support of Green Party presidential candidate Ralph Nader in 2000, and Pearl Jam played a series of concerts on the Vote for Change tour in October 2004, supporting the candidacy of John Kerry for U.S. president.
-In a Rolling Stone feature showcasing the Vote for Change tour's performers, Vedder told the magazine "I supported Ralph Nader in 2000, but it's a time of crisis.
+In a Rolling Stone feature showcasing the Vote for Change tour's performers, Vedder told the magazine: "I supported Ralph Nader in 2000, but it's a time of crisis.
 We have to get a new administration."